streets4peopleAKL/30kmh/README.md

 # How to make a 30 km/h sign

-I made this sign to try and slow car drivers im my neighbourhood.
+I made this sign to try and slow car drivers in my neighbourhood.

 ## Inspiration